B0neShAd0w/Hacktoria/The Listeners.md

 Let's zoom in and have a look at the buildings and try to match the shape.

-Maybe we have found a match!
+After a short time i think we have found a match!

 ![Screenshot 2022-11-29 155627](https://user-images.githubusercontent.com/117080369/204578948-db436069-509a-4d61-9579-d3bd234922d1.png)

 Let's have a closer look and see what's what.

-I am pretty sure we have a match, although not an exact like for like image, but definitely close enough to be confident this is the location.
+I am pretty sure we have a match, although not an exact like for like image, it's definitely close enough to be confident this is the location.

 ![image](https://user-images.githubusercontent.com/117080369/204579335-c0ab7646-d3c5-4abd-91cf-047acd7aca42.png)